MIDFIELDR/midfieldr/docs/reference/timely_term.md

-# Estimate timely completion terms
+# Determine timely completion terms

-For each student in a data frame, estimate their *timely completion term*—the term by which their program completion would be considered timely—and add columns to the data frame that support the findings.
+Determine the *timely completion term* for each student in a data frame and add columns that support the findings.

 ## Usage